vestrel00/contacts-android/docs/other/get-set-clear-default-data.md

 option to set it as default.
 When a particular email or phone is set as default, sending an email and making a phone call to that contact will use that default email and phone respectively.

-> For more info on the common data kinds, read about [API Entities](./../entities/about-api-entities.md).
+> ℹ️ For more info on the common data kinds, read about [API Entities](./../entities/about-api-entities.md).

 ## Getting default data